lbrclbrc/my_coin/docs/blue_apply/zkproof_ii_blue_apply.md

   ms_hash,
 )

-# verifier：proof 用 hex，其它随意 bytes / hex
+# verifier: proof in hex, others may be bytes or hex
 ok = verify_zkproof_for_ii_blue_apply(
   proof_hex,
   token0,